Frequently Asked Questions (FAQ)

 My museum or garden is already focused on creating healthy environments for children and their families.
 How can I get involved?

 Many institutions are already promoting physical activity and healthy eating.
 Getting involved with Let’s Move!
 Museums & Gardens is a tremendous way to highlight these existing efforts.
-After signing up as an official participant, you’d be required to report on how many visitors have benefitted from the program and on the number of participants in your relevant programs.

 Who is determining whether our food service options are considered "healthy"?

 There are many different standards for healthy food service and IMLS does not endorse any particular standard.
 The Centers for Disease Control and the USDA offer helpful information to help institutions make good service decisions.
 For examples, see www.cdc.gov/salt/pdfs/DHDSP_Procurement_Guide.pdf (pages 19 – 21) and USDA Center for Nutrition Policy and Promotion: www.cnpp.usda.gov.

 What other resources are available to help implement this initiative?